 You guessed it.
 Chuck Huck was now wearing the pan of orange Jell-O and whipped cream all over his head.
 Needless to say, the war was on again.
 Only, now cakes and various other creamy delights had been added to the arsenal.

 When all was said and done, the backroom of Mario’s Red Arrow Club was declared a disaster area.
 Food was not only on the walls and floor, but on the ceiling as well.
 As we scraped our holiday meal off of our clothes, the manager of Mario’s kindly asked us to leave.
-Okay, it wasn’t so kindly.
+Okay, maybe it wasn’t so kindly.
+He told us to get out and never come back.

 May you all have a Happy Holiday season and a very Merry and Blessed Christmas.
 Until next time…from the booth.